owid/owid-datasets/datasets/Countries in which same-sex sexual acts are legal – OWID based on Kenny & Patel (2017) and Carroll &/README.md

-# Countries where same-sex sexual acts are legal – OWID based on Kenny & Patel (2017) and Carroll & Mendos (2017)
+# Countries in which same-sex sexual acts are legal – OWID based on Kenny & Patel (2017) and Carroll & Mendos (2017)

 Data based on Figure 2 in <em>Kenny, C., & Patel, D. (2017).
 Norms and Reform: Legalizing Homosexuality Improves Attitudes.
 Center for Global Development Working Paper, (465).</em>